Daniel Martin

 (with David Almog, Romain Gauriot, and Lionel Page)

-Summary: We provide the first field evidence AI oversight carries psychological costs that can impact human decision-making by investigating the Hawk-Eye review of umpires in top tennis tournaments.
+Summary: We provide the first field evidence AI oversight can impact human decision-making by investigating the Hawk-Eye review of umpires in top tennis tournaments.

 Topics: Humans and AI, Attention and Perception.